DE-cr/BSB-LAN/BSB_LAN/scripts/BSB-LAN_evaluate_datalogs/README.md

 The provided Python script also includes some examples on how the data could be processed/analyzed.
 To see them applied to your data, just execute the script!
-For that, you can either provide the names of files containing BSB-LAN /D datalogs;
-if you don't the script will try to load it directly from `http://bsb-lan/D`.
+For that, you can either provide the names of files containing BSB-LAN /D datalogs or the script will try to load it directly from `http://bsb-lan/D`.

 ### Statistical overview